anuket-project/anuket-specifications/doc/ref_cert/lfn/chapters/chapter05.md

 #### 5.3.9 3rd-party test tool integration

-In any telco environment, heterogeneous is inevitable and need for executing the test cases from different test tools is required. so system would support to on-board the 3rd party test tools and corresponding test cases from them and allows executing the test cases from those 3rd party test tools.
+In any telco environment, heterogeneous is inevitable and need for executing the test cases from different test tools is required.
+So system would support to on-board the 3rd party test tools and corresponding test cases from them and allows executing the test cases from those 3rd party test tools.